will-rigney/gills2/gills2-app/README.md

 ## what it does

-Collect anonymous responses for gills2 performance.
+Collect optionally anonymous responses for gills2 performance.

 ## how it works